Oktopuce/site_generator/Documentation/Developer/Wizard/Index.rst

 In *Wizard* folder we add all our custom states for the wizard, in this example we add a custom state for FE user generation.

-All states are declared in :ref:`Typoscript Setup <screenshots>` for the wizard to know about them.
+All states are declared in :ref:`TypoScript Setup <screenshots>` for the wizard to know about them.

 .. code-block:: php